 M. Todd Henderson

-Todd Henderson received an engineering degree cum laude from Princeton University in 1993.
+Professor Henderson received an engineering degree cum laude from Princeton University in 1993.
 He worked for several years designing and building dams in California before matriculating at the Law School.
 While at the Law School, Todd was an editor of the Law Review and captained the Law School's all-University champion intramural football team.
 He graduated magna cum laude in 1998 and was elected to the Order of the Coif.
 Following law school, Todd served as clerk to the Hon.
 Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit.
 He then practiced appellate litigation at Kirkland & Ellis in Washington, D.C., and was an engagement manager at McKinsey & Company in Boston, where he specialized in counseling telecommunications and high-tech clients on business and regulatory strategy.
-His research interests include corporations, securities regulation, bankruptcy, law and economics, and intellectual property.